 Stand before the Terracotta Army in Xi'an

-Explore Shanghai's highlights on a sidecar tour
+Explore Shanghai's highlights on a Jeep tour

 From the first conversation until you arrive home from your holiday, you’ll be looked after by one of our Travel Designers who has travelled extensively in the region and will give advice from their personal experience on how to make the most out of your trip.